Charlcote House

 Charlcote House, also known as the James Swan Frick House, is a historic home located at Baltimore, Maryland, United States.
-It is a three-story brick detached Classical Revival dwelling built about 1914–1916 in the Guilford development.
+It is a three-story brick, 16409 sqft detached Classical Revival dwelling built about 1914–1916 in the Guilford development.
 It is one of the two identified domestic buildings in Maryland designed by John Russell Pope (the other is Woodend at Chevy Chase).

 Charlcote House was listed on the National Register of Historic Places in 1988.